 These days Daryl Hannah has become known as much for her passion for the environment as for her acting.
 She lives in the Rocky Mountains in a converted stagecoach-stop home which is powered almost exclusively by solar power.
 Should backup be needed, there is a biofuel generator for backup power.
 Her off-the-grid home is off-the –charts when it comes to sustainability.

 This pretty woman knows a thing or two about saving the environment and has spent a good sum of money, $20 million to be exact, to turn her 6,000 square foot home – complete with pool and tennis court – into a green home.
 She used recycled tiles and sustainable building materials, and three of the estate’s roofs have solar panels which take advantage of living in Malibu and harnessing the power of the sun.

 You don’t have to be a celebrity to make green changes to your home.
 A simple way to help the environment is to choose sustainable materials for your next renovation product.
 Putting in a new floor?
-Why not consider bamboo?
-Bamboo floors are as warm and lovely as hardwood floors, usually costs less per square foot and are a much greener product because bamboo, a grass, takes only 5 years to regenerate as opposed to 30+ years like most hardwoods.
+Why not consider bamboo? are as warm and lovely as hardwood floors, usually costs less per square foot and are a much greener product because bamboo, a grass, takes only 5 years to regenerate as opposed to 30+ years like most hardwoods.

 Have questions about bamboo flooring?
 Drop us a line, we’d be happy to answer them.